Tuesday, June 18, 2013

 Secured debt

 If you decide to keep the asset subject to security you will be obliged to continue to pay for it even if you declare yourself bankrupt.
 The risk you need to carefully consider is if you cannot afford to pay for the secured asset (ie a car lease) and you wish to surrender the asset at some later time (ie some time after you declare bankruptcy) and the secured creditor suffers a loss on the sale of the asset then the secured creditor may claim that you are still liable to pay any shortfall (despite your bankruptcy).
-To avoid this risk we always advise our clients that if you have a asset subject to security (ie a car) and the amount outstanding exceeds the value of the asset then it is best to surrender the asset prior to bankruptcy and allow the secured creditor to sell the asset and claim in the bankruptcy for the shortfall.
+To avoid this risk we always advise our clients that if they have an asset subject to security (ie a car) and the amount outstanding exceeds the value of the asset then it is best to surrender the asset before bankruptcy and allow the secured creditor to sell the asset and claim in the bankruptcy for the shortfall.
 This way it avoids any risk that you may continue to be liable to pay any shortfall after you declare bankruptcy.

 1. Credit cards

 The most common type of debt in bankruptcy is credit card debt.
-There are no limits on how many credit card debts you can include your bankruptcy.
+There are no limits on how many credit card debts you can include in your bankruptcy.

 2. Store cards

 Store card debts are becoming more popular.
 Some stores like (Myer, David Jones and Harvey Norman) offer store cards to eligible applicants.
 These store cards allow you to purchase goods from the retailer.
-The store card is often provided by a finance company (like GE money).
+The store card is often provided by a finance company (like GE Money).
 If you go bankrupt any unpaid balance on the store card can be included in your bankruptcy.

 3. Personal loans